lmkoch/postmarket-shift-detection/README.md

-# Deep Hypothesis Tests Detect Clinically Relevant Subgroup Shifts in Medical Images
+# Distribution Shift Detection for the Postmarket Surveillance of Medical AI Algorithms

-This is the code used in the paper "Deep Hypothesis Tests Detect Clinically Relevant Subgroup Shifts in Medical Images" (link coming soon).
+This is the code used in the paper "Distribution Shift Detection for the Postmarket Surveillance of Medical AI Algorithms: A Retrospective Simulation Study on Retinal Fundus Images" (link coming soon).

 # Prerequisites